foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 I cried the first day after moving
 these buzzing social circles felt so impenetrable
 ~~we were the only brown kids, so of course we got along~~
+reminiscence repeats itself
-our english teacher called you Ishmael, like you were from the bible
+our english teacher called you Ishmael~~, like you were from the bible~~
 we were swinging sticks like swords
 and I split your lip
 I didn't call for help or apologise